jpan8866/jpan8866/README.md

 ### Hello! 👋

-My name is John and I'm a mechanical engineering student who loves programming and data analytics.
+My name is John and I'm a mechanical engineering student who loves programming and software development.
 I just completed my Bachelors in Mechanical Engineering with a minors in Computer Science.

 🌱 I’m currently learning:

-Deep learning models
+MERN stack

 🔭 Current personal project:

-Stock sentiment analyzer: Classification of bull/bear sentiment on popular stock tickers - Python + scitkit-learn
+Building a social media app using the MERN stack.

 💬 Reach me by email or LinkedIn! john.pan@mail.mcgill.ca | www.linkedin.com/in/johnderekpan